eficode-academy/helm-katas/helm-chart-conditionals-templates.md

 {{ template "myTemplateWithArgs" .Values.myArgs }}
 ```

-You can place Helm templates anywhere in your `templates/` directory, but by convention, templates are usually placed in `templates/_helpers.tpl`, which Helm will not try to render as part of your chart.
+You can place helm templates anywhere in your `templates/` directory, but by convention, templates are usually placed in `templates/_helpers.tpl`.
+Helm will not try to render `templates/_helpers.tpl` as part of your chart.

 [Templates Documentation](https://helm.sh/docs/chart_best_practices/templates/#helm)

-You can use templates in pipelines, but in that case you must use the `include` keyword instead of `template`:
+You can use templates in pipelines, but to do so you must use the `include` keyword instead of `template`:

 ```
 {{ include "myTemplateWithArgs" .Values.myArgs | indent 4 }}